Nogueira-A-L-D/prime_study/README.md

-# prime_study
+# Study of Primes with Log Functions
-Studing primes and trying to find a function to generate them
+Studying primes and trying to find a approximation using log functions with irrational base, computacional tests and algebra analysis of graphics.